Leaders Logo

 Use Cases for Lazy Loading

-Lazy Loading is most effective in scenarios where data is large and not always utilized.
+Lazy Loading is most effective in scenarios where data is voluminous and not always utilized.
 Examples include:

-• E-commerce applications, where products and their reviews can be loaded on demand, avoiding loading irrelevant information for the user.
+• E-commerce applications, where products and their reviews can be loaded on demand, avoiding the loading of irrelevant information for the user.

-• Social media platforms, where users may have a large number of posts and interactions, ensuring that only necessary data is loaded.
+• Social media platforms, where users can have a large number of posts and interactions, ensuring that only the necessary data is loaded.

-• Content management systems, where categories and tags may contain a large number of items, allowing users to browse without initial data overload.
+• Content management systems, where categories and tags can contain a large number of items, allowing the user to navigate without an initial data overload.

-• Data analytics applications, where large datasets are frequently accessed, allowing data to be loaded as needed.
+• Data analysis applications, where extensive datasets are frequently accessed, allowing data to be loaded as needed.

 Advanced Example of Lazy Loading in .NET Core